k-s-koushik10/Python-Projects/README.md

 # Python Tricks by Dan Bader
-Each chapter contains jist of the Python trciks book with examples and comments
+Each chapter contains jist of the Python tricks book with examples and comments